-The proposed rezoning request will not affect the underlying land uses of the subject properties.
+The request is consistent with the Comprehensive Plan's Neuse River - Richland Creek Watershed Plan.
 The State of North Carolina Environmental Management Commission reclassified the Neuse-Richland Watershed to a Class WS-IV NSW with an effective date of July 1, 2004.
 The reclassification occurred in response to a request by the Town of Wake Forest to establish a drinking water supply intake on the Neuse River.
+In August 2008, the State EMC issued a letter to the City of Raleigh, granting a 120-day time to attain full compliance with the State's Water Supply Watershed Protection Rules.

 The request for the Watershed Overlay pursuant to this reclassification is in keeping with the Water Supply Watershed Protection Act that requires the City of Raleigh to adopt and implement land use ordinances that meet the minimum requirements of the State's water supply watershed protection rules.
-The intent is to establish regulations which meet the standards for the designated Class-IV NSW as required by the EMC.
+The intent is to establish regulations which meet the minimum standards for the designated Class-IV NSW as required by the EMC.